skirtapaieo/development-101/research/infrastructure/IaC-serverless-alts.md

-Certainly, Infrastructure as Code (IaC) has gained significant traction in the DevOps community, and there are several major tools and platforms available for this purpose.
+Infrastructure as Code (IaC) has gained significant traction in the DevOps community, and there are several major tools and platforms available for this purpose.
 Here's a rundown of some of the major IaC providers:

 ### Cloud-Specific